Sina-karimi81/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
 This is a Repo made to hold a summary of the course from Mosh named: The Ultimate Data Structures And Algorithms.<br />
+be sure the check out his courses at: https://codewithmosh.com/ <br />
 the course is divided in 3 parts:<br />
 1. Linear
 2. non-linear